2018 ELGP Participants

 Our Alumni and current ELGP participants are a vibrant group of young professionals who are currently contributing on Boards of Governance and/or in the communities in which they work and live.

 As well as their diverse business, professional and entrepreneurial interests, the graduates of our Program have all demonstrated a remarkable commitment and drive to make a positive impact in the aged care and community sector at a leadership level.
-We invite you to read the professional profiles in the following pages of the 2018, 2017, 2016, 2015, 2014 and 2013 participants and alumni.
+We invite you to read the professional profiles in the following pages of the 2021 Spring, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014 and 2013 participants and alumni.

 The Alumni Open Reference meetings and events are an avenue for graduates to stay in touch with each other and maintain links with Community Partners, events and other developments of the Engaging Young Leaders on Aged Care and Community Boards Program.